Jianningli/mug500plus/README.md

 ----
-If you use any part of the dataset, please use the following reference in your publications:
+If you use any part of the dataset, please cite as follows:

 ```
 @article{li2021mug500+,